On This Day in History: July 28

 - At the age of 18, Vinnie Ream becomes the first and youngest female artist to receive a commission from the United States government for a statue (of Abraham Lincoln).

 - American Civil War: Battle of Ezra Church: Confederate troops make a third unsuccessful attempt to drive Union forces from Atlanta, Georgia.

-- USS Constellation (1854), the last all-sail warship built by the United States Navy, is commissioned.
+- USS Constellation (1854), the last all-sail warship built by the United States Navy and now a museum ship in Baltimore Harbor, is commissioned.

 - José de San Martín declares the independence of Peru from Spain.

 - Peninsular War: Battle of Talavera: Sir Arthur Wellesley's British, Portuguese and Spanish army defeats a French force led by Joseph Bonaparte.

 - Mahmud II became Sultan of the Ottoman Empire and Caliph of Islam.